 Jurisdictional waters include rivers, creeks, and drainages that have a defined bed and bank and which, at the very least, carry ephemeral flows.
 Jurisdictional waters also include lakes, ponds, reservoirs, and wetlands.
-Such waters may be subject to the regulatory authority of the U.S. Army Corps of Engineers (USACE), the California Department of Fish and Wildlife (CDFW), and the California Regional Water Quality Control Board (RWQCB).
+Such waters may be subject to the regulatory authority of the U.S. Army Corps of Engineers (USACE), the California Department of Fish and Wildlife (CDFW), and the

+California Regional Water Quality Control Board (RWQCB).
 See Section 3.2.4 of this report for additional discussion of these agencies' roles and responsibilities.

 The nearest known Water of the U.S. is the Kings River to the north and east of the Project Site.
-One large irrigation canal runs along the southern side of Laurel Avenue adjacent to the northern side of the site with several smaller canals; however, these canals do not receive water from the Kings River, which is at a lower elevation than the Project Site.
+Two large irrigation canals run along the eastern and western sides of the site, with two smaller canals running though the site; however, these canals do not receive water from the Kings River, which is at a lower elevation than the Project Site.
 Artificial waterways such as canals are typically not claimed by the agencies unless they receive water from a Known Water of the U.S., and then return water to a Known Water of the U.S. Thus, even if the canals on the Project Site received water from a Known Water of the U.S., the Kings River, those waters do not return to the Kings River.
 Therefore, it is unlikely that canals and ditches would fall under the jurisdiction of the USACE.
 However, only the USACE can make a jurisdictional determination of waters.
 Furthermore, waters, while likely not regulated by the USACE may be claimed as jurisdictional by the RWQCB or CDFW under the broader definition of Waters of the State under the Porter-Cologne Water Quality Act, which encompasses any surface or groundwater within the boundaries of the state.
 Thus, although the canals may not fall under federal jurisdiction, the RWQCB may assert jurisdiction over those portions of the canal that function as wetlands.
 The CDFW typically only asserts jurisdiction over ponds, lakes, and natural drainages or manmade features that replace natural drainages and, therefore, is unlikely to regulate alterations to the manmade canals mentioned above.

 To summarize, regulated waters do not occur onsite.
-The canals and drainage features on the Project Site and within the Access Corridor are unlikely to be regulated by the USACE; however, the RWQCB and CDFW may assert jurisdiction over some of these features.
+The canals and drainage features on the Project Site and alongside the Access Corridor are unlikely to be regulated by the USACE; however, the RWQCB and CDFW may assert jurisdiction over some of these features.
 Jurisdiction would need to be evaluated on a case-by-case basis.